-The Compensation Committee has granted PSU awards each year since 2011.
-The 2016 PSU awards have similar performance goals to the 2017 PSU awards, with the same percentile rankings and scales, and a performance period that began on January 1, 2016 and will end on December 31, 2018.
+The PSU awards granted in 2016 have similar performance goals to the 2015 PSU awards, with different percentile rankings and scales, and a performance period that began on January 1, 2016 and will end on December 31, 2018.
 Please see the disclosure under the heading "Outstanding Equity Awards at Fiscal Year- End" for a description of the status of such 2016 PSU awards.

-Outstanding 2015 PSU Awards
+Outstanding 2017 PSU Awards

-The PSU awards granted in 2015 have similar performance goals to the 2016 PSU awards, with different percentile rankings and scales, and a performance period that began on January 1, 2015 and will end on December 31, 2017.
-Please see the disclosure under the heading "Outstanding Equity Awards at Fiscal Year- End" for a description of the status of such 2015 PSU awards.
+The 2017 PSU awards have similar performance goals to the 2015 and 2016 PSU awards, and a performance period that began on January 1, 2017 and will end on December 31, 2019.
+Please see the disclosure under the heading "Outstanding Equity Awards at Fiscal Year- End" for a description of the status of such 2017 PSU awards.